Jump To Navigation

 What happens to retirement funds and 401(k) plans in a divorce?

 Texas is a community property state so any accrued or vested retirement benefits earned during the marriage are community property.
 They are subject to division in a fair and equitable manner.
-Retirement benefits include, but are not limited to, military pensions, ERISA funds, IRAs, Keoghs, Employee Stock Option Plans (ESOPS) and 401K plans.
-In most cases, a Qualified Domestic Relations Order (QDRO) will be required to transfer a share of retirement funds from the spouse participating in the retirement plan to the other spouse.
+Retirement benefits include, but are not limited to, military pensions, ERISA funds, IRAs, Keoghs, employee stock option plans (ESOPS) and 401(k) plans.

 What happens if we reconcile and want to cancel the divorce?